JorgeRojo/slack-bitbucket-merge-control-chrome-extension/CODE_STYLE.md

 - Don't modify code only for testing purposes, improve the mocks instead
 - Don't export functions or variables solely to make them testable
 - Aim for 80% code coverage when possible without overly complicating test logic
+- Avoid comments in code, leave only short comments in english for complex mocking

 ### Testing Approach